da-revo/portfolio/src/content/work/nested/zigg.md

 - Presented the product at Manipal Entrepreneurship Summit 2022.
 - Gained 300+ active users after launch.

-We had to shut down the startup as our original plan was to raise capital after gaining a solid userbase.
-But due to the pandemic and the ensuing lockdowns, we could not get the needed userbase in time and so had to cease operating.

 #### Tech Stack

 - Flutter